Brandon Victor Dixon Awards

 ROUND II

-• The nominated productions will be invited to submit one (1) FIVE (5) – MINUTE production number to be performed during the awards ceremony – this performance will not be evaluated.
+• The nominated productions will be invited to submit ONE (1) FIVE (5)-MINUTE production number to be performed during the Awards Ceremony on May 25, 2024.

 • All participating schools are invited to nominate two (2) students to perform in the Opening Number at the ceremony.